(nicotine inhalation system)

 Commit yourself - NO SMOKING!
 For the NICOTROL Inhaler to help, you must be firmly committed to quitting!
 Stop smoking as soon as you start using the Inhaler.
 Do not smoke or use any other tobacco products at any time while using the NICOTROL Inhaler.

 - Nicotine overdose can occur.
 If symptoms of overdose occur, call a doctor or Poison Control Center immediately.
-Overdose symptoms include: bad headaches, dizziness, upset stomach, drooling, vomiting, diarrhea, cold sweat, blurred vision, hearing difficulties, mental confusion, weakness and fainting.
+Overdose symptoms include: bad headaches, dizziness, upset stomach, drooling, vomiting, diarrhea, cold sweat, weak and irregular pulse, blurred vision, hearing difficulties, mental confusion, weakness and fainting.

 Keep out of reach of children and pets.
 The NICOTROL Inhaler can cause serious illness in children and pets - even in very small amounts.
 If a child chews on or swallows NICOTROL Inhaler cartridges, call a doctor or Poison Control Center.
 After a cartridge is used, throw away out of reach of children and pets.
 Even used cartridges contain enough nicotine to seriously harm children and pets.
 The NICOTROL Inhaler is a child resistant product.
 Please read carefully the instructions regarding how to open, close and lock.